alemarco96/DECAF/README.md

 ### TopicsParser

-All available components are designed to parse [TREC CAsT](https://www.treccast.ai/) evaluation topics for Year 1 and 2, held respectively in 2019 and 2020.
-The prefix in their names represent the different kind of utterances returned.
+All available components are designed to parse [TREC CAsT](https://www.treccast.ai/) evaluation topics for Years 1 and 2, held respectively in 2019 and 2020.
+The prefix in their names represents the different kinds of utterances returned.

 - `AutCAsT19`